infinitered/cr-2024-intermediate-workshop-lessons/02-inputs.md

 If you're working on an android you might have noticed some weird behavior forcing the screen up when focusing on text inputs.
 The screen seems to be scrolling too far and focusing the input even though it is off screen.

-To fix this, in our `Screen` component update the `KeyboarAvoidingView` behavior property to "undefined" if not iOS.
+To fix this, in our `Screen` component update the `KeyboardAvoidingView` behavior property to "undefined" if not iOS.
 This should solve it, but needs a rebuild so make sure to kill your app and re-run `yarn android` to get it behaving correctly!

 ```diff
  <KeyboardAvoidingView